erickgnclvs/erickgnclvs/README.md

 # Hi, I'm Erick!

+ > Haven't been updating my projects here because I'm preparing to take the AWS Cloud Practitioner exam next month!

 - 🏫 I'm a Brazilian English teacher transitioning to a career in tech.
 - 📚 I've been teaching myself to code since last July.
 - 🎓 Pursuing a degree in Systems Analysis and Development.
-- ☁️ Preparing to take the AWS Cloud Practitioner exam next month.
 - 💻 Currently, I'm diving into Spring Boot and loving it!
 - ⛰️ On the weekends, I enjoy hiking or spending time at the beach.
 - 🐧 I've been a Linux user since always.